Symbicort (budesonide and formoterol fumarate dehydrate)

 Symbicort is a combination therapy for chronic obstructive pulmonary disease (COPD).
 It contains the inhaled corticosteroid budesonide and the long-acting beta2-adrenergic agonist (LABA) formoterol.1

 Symbicort is a long-term maintenance treatment.
 It should not be used as a rescue drug for treating sudden breathing problems.1

 What are the ingredients in Symbicort?

-The two active ingredients in Symbicort are micronized budesonide and micronized formoterol fumarate dehydrate.
+The active ingredients in Symbicort are micronized budesonide and micronized formoterol fumarate dehydrate.1

 How does Symbicort work?

-Symbicort contains two active ingredients with two different mechanisms of action to manage COPD symptoms: budesonide and formoterol.
-Budesonide helps to decrease inflammation in the lungs, making it easier to breathe.
-Formoterol helps the muscles around the airways in the lungs stay relaxed to prevent symptoms such as wheezing, coughing and shortness of breath.
+The active ingredients in Symbicort work differently to manage COPD symptoms.
+Budesonide helps to decrease inflammation in the lungs.
+This makes it easier to breathe.
+Formoterol helps the muscles around the airways in the lungs stay relaxed.
+This prevents symptoms like wheezing, coughing, and shortness of breath.1

 What are the possible side effects of Symbicort?

 The most common side effect of Symbicort include:1